Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface

-\begin{lemma} Let $s\in \widetilde{\mathcal{M}}^\times_\mathcal{S}$ be a special unlabeled $4$-valent map scheme of a surface $\mathcal{S}$.
-The first visited offset cycle $C$ of $s$ can only be of the form presented in \cref{fig:Cycles} (please, disregard the colors of the vertices and edges for the moment).
+\begin{lemma} Let $s\in \widetilde{\mathcal{M}}^\times_\mathbb{S}$ be a special unlabeled $4$-valent map of a surface $\mathbb{S}$.
+The first visited offset cycle $C$ of $s$ can only be of the form presented in \cref{fig:Cycles}.
 In particular, $C$ consists of consecutive forward edges and has length $\ell(C)$ at most $2$. \end{lemma}